EbookFoundation/cce-search-prototype/README.md

 `brew install pipenv`

-*Note: Mac users can also install through pip, but using Homebrew is recommended.*
+*Note: Mac users can also install through Pip, but using Homebrew is recommended.*

 #### Other systems

 `pip install --user pipenv`

+*Note: You may have versions of Pip installed for both Python 2 and 3.
+If so, your Python 3 Pip will be called pip3.
+Check if this is the case by running `pip --version` and `pip3 --version`.*

 ### First time package install